« Back To Practice Area List | Sort List By Firm Name

 Mediation

 In contrast to arbitration, mediation is a process whereby the parties involved utilize an outside party to help them reach a mutually agreeable settlement.
 Rather than dictate a solution to the dispute between labor and management, the mediator—who maintains scrupulous neutrality throughout—suggests various proposals to help the two parties reach a mutually agreeable solution.
 In mediation, the various needs of the conflicting sides of an issue are identified, and ideas and concepts are exchanged until a viable solution is proposed by either of the parties or the mediator.
 Rarely does the mediator exert pressure on either party to accept a solution.
 Instead, the mediator’s role is to encourage clear communication and compromise in order to resolve the dispute.
 The terms “arbitration” and “mediation” are sometimes used interchangeably, but this mixing of terminology is careless and inaccurate.
-While the mediator suggests possible solutions to the disputing parties, the arbitrator makes a final decision on the labor dispute which is binding on the parties.
+While the mediator suggests possible solutions to the disputing parties, the arbitrator makes a final decision which is binding on the parties.